PagerDuty/developer-docs/docs/app-integration-development/02-Developer-Account.md

 #### Is there any cost for a developer account?

-No, PagerDuty developer accounts are free.
+No, PagerDuty developer accounts are free!

 #### I have a question that wasn’t answered here.